campbell17/campbell17-v2/journal/draft-blank.md

 Global Notes:

+Let's have some fun.
+"Caution rarely leads to awesome." (- John August, Inneresting 05/18/23)

 - Start with the end in mind: What do you want the outcome of your story to be?
 - Lead with action
 - “But, therefore”